 Mistakes Every New eCommerce Store Should Avoid

 Every business needs to find its feet when it first gets up and running.
-You would think that, given the relatively low costs compared to opening a physical location, the mistakes of opening an eCommerce store wouldn’t be a big deal.
-However, the opposite is true.
-Because it’s much easier to set up, it’s much easier to make a few missteps during your first steps.
-So, here are a few to keep in mind, and how to get around them.
+You’d think that, given the relatively low costs compared to opening a physical location, the mistakes of launching an eCommerce store wouldn’t be a big deal.
+The opposite turns out to be true.
+Because it’s so much easier to set up, it’s just as easy to make a few missteps in those first weeks.
+Here are the ones worth watching for, and how to get around them.

 Mistakes every new ecommerce store should avoid